Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Introduction

 \begin{conj}[Ryser's Conjecture] If $\cH$ is an $r$-partite $r$-graph, then

 \end{conj}

 This conjecture turned out to be extremely difficult to attack.
-It is solved completely only for $r = 2$ and $3$, and a few partial results exist for $r = 4$ and $5$.
-The conjecture is wide open for $r \geq 6$.
+It is solved completely only for $r = 2$ and $3$, and a few partial results exists for values of $r \leq 9$.
 In particular, when $r = 2$, the conjecture is just the well known K\"onig's Theorem.
-It has been proven for intersecting hypergraphs when $r \leq 5$ by Tuza (\cite{tuza1},~\cite{tuza2}), with $r \geq 6$ still open.
-The general case of the conjecture for $r = 3$ was solved by Aharoni via topological methods~\cite{aharoni}.
+For $r = 3$ Ryser's Conjecture was solved by Aharoni via topological methods~\cite{aharoni}.
+The conjecture is wide open for $r \geq 4$.
+Haxell and Scott~\cite{haxellscott} have proven that for $r = 4, 5$ there is an $\epsilon > 0$ such that $\tau(\cH) \leq (r - \epsilon)\nu(\cH)$ for any $r$-partite $r$-graph $\cH$.
+The conjecture has been proven for intersecting hypergraphs when $r \leq 5$ by Tuza (\cite{tuza1},~\cite{tuza2}), with $r \geq 6$ still open.
+Recently Franceti\'c, Herke, McKay, and Wanless~\cite{fhmw-2015} proved Ryser's Conjecture for linear intersecting hypergraphs (i.e., hypergraphs where any two hyperedges intersect in exactly one vertex) when $r\leq 9$.
 Fractional versions of the conjecture have also been studied, and it was shown by F\"uredi~\cite{fueredi} that $\tau^* \leq (r - 1)\nu$, and shown by Lov\'asz~\cite{lovasz} that $\tau \leq \frac{r}{2}\nu^*$, where $\tau^*$ and $\nu^*$ are the fractional vertex cover and matching numbers, respectively.
 Aharoni and Berger~\cite{aharoniberger} also formulated a generalization of the conjecture to matroids, which has been partially solved in a special case by Berger and Ziv~\cite{bergerziv}.
-Mansour, Song, and Yuster~\cite{mansoursongyuster} have found bounds on the minimum number of edges for an intersecting $r$-partite $r$-graph to be tight for Ryser's conjecture, with exact numbers known only for the cases $r \leq 5$.
-Haxell and Scott~\cite{haxellscott} have proven that for $r = 4, 5$ there is an $\epsilon > 0$ such that $\tau(\cH) \leq (r - \epsilon)\nu(\cH)$ for any $r$-partite $r$-graph $\cH$.
+Mansour, Song, and Yuster~\cite{mansoursongyuster} have found bounds on the minimum number of edges for an intersecting $r$-partite $r$-graph to be tight for Ryser's conjecture, and determined the exact numbers for the cases $r \leq 5$.
+Subsequently Aharoni, Bar\'at and Wanless~\cite{aharonibaratwanless} found these values for $r=6,7$ (see also~\cite{abuprok}).

 One plausible approach to Ryser's Conjecture for $4$-graphs is via studying the $3$-uniform link hypergraphs.
 Given three of the four vertex classes $V_1$, $V_2$, $V_3$ of a $4$-partite $4$-graph $\cH$, the link hypergraph of $V_4$ in $\cH$ is the multiset of those $3$-element sets which are the intersection of an edge of $\cH$ with $V_1 \cup V_2 \cup V_3$.
 Having structural information on the links would be helpful in understanding the situation for $4$-graphs.
 Aharoni's proof however does not provide information on the $3$-graphs which are extremal for his theorem.
 Our eventual aim is to give a complete characterization of them.
 In a follow-up paper~\cite{HNS2} we prove the following theorem: